ssbc/ssb-validate2-rsjs-wasm/README.md

 The tool can also compile for alternative target environments.
 See the [deployment guide](https://rustwasm.github.io/docs/wasm-bindgen/reference/deployment.html) for more information.

+The build process also includes bundling with [webpack](https://webpack.js.org).
+Webpack outputs the bundled assets to `./dist/`.
+One advantage of the bundled approach is that the resulting code runs in Firefox without the need to include a Module Workers polyfill.

 ## Tests

 Tests for single-author and multi-author messages are included.
 These tests are defined using [jasmine](https://jasmine.github.io/index.html) and are executed with [karma](http://karma-runner.github.io/6.3/index.html).
 The tests and related artifacts, such as JSON messages, can be found in the `test` directory.
 Test configuration for `karma` can be found in `karma.conf.js` in the root of this repo.